 Skip to main content

-For a bank credit card issuer, a security deposit is a powerful way for a cardmember to demonstrate responsibility for making future monthly payments and repaying their balance in full.
+For a credit card issuer, a security deposit can be a powerful way for a cardmember to demonstrate responsibility.
 While Chase does not offer secured cards, here’s some information about how security deposits work on credit cards.

 How much are security deposits on credit cards?